 Developer: | Obsidian Entertainment |

-Drop in a stylish duster or two, a hat, and a lever-action rifle and the image is complete.
-There’s a lot of room for roleplaying, if you want to, so you can run caravans, be a gruff gunman, or try your luck in a casino and count on some mysterious stranger to save you in a gunfight.
-The Mojave desert to journey through, and there are plenty of wrongs to right and rights to wrong.
+Drop in a stylish duster or two, a hat, and a lever-action rifle and the cowboy image is complete.
+There’s a lot of room for roleplaying, so you can run caravans, be a gruff gunman, or try your luck in a casino and count on some mysterious stranger to save you in a gunfight.
+You also have a harsh Mojave desert to journey through, and there are plenty of wrongs to right and rights to wrong.

 Key features |